 How to Grow a Strawberry Guava Tree

 Another advantage over the common guava is that strawberry guava care is generally easier.
 This tree is hardier and will tolerate more difficult conditions than common guava.
-Although it prefers a warmer climate, the strawberry guava will remain hardy down to temperatures as low as 22 degrees Fahrenheit (-5 Celsius).
+Although it prefers a warmer climate, the strawberry guava will remain hardy down to temperatures as low as 22 degrees Fahrenheit (-5 C.).
 It does best in full sun.

 When growing a strawberry guava tree, soil considerations are not too important.
 It will tolerate poor soils that other fruit trees will not, including limestone soils.
 If you do have poor soil, your tree may need more watering to produce fruit.

-The strawberry guava tree that produces red fruit is also very drought tolerant, while the yellow fruit-producing tree can take occasional flooding.
+The strawberry guava tree that produces red fruit is also very drought tolerant, while the yellow fruit producing tree can take occasional flooding.
 These trees are generally considered pest and disease free.

 The fruit from strawberry guava plants is tasty but delicate.
 If you are growing this tree to enjoy the fruits, be sure to use right away when ripe.
-Alternatively, you can process the fruit to store it as a puree or in another form.
+Alternatively, you can process the fruit to store as a puree or in another form.
 The fresh fruit will not last more than two or three days.

 NOTE: Strawberry guava is known to be problematic in some areas, such as Hawaii.
 Before planting anything in your garden, it is always important to check if a plant is invasive in your particular area.
 Your local extension office can help with this.